anushamanur/Pima/README.md

 The objective is to predict whether a patient has diabetes based on diagnostic measurements using Neural Networks.

 ### Dataset
 This implementation uses he wilt dataset from the UCI Machine Learning Repository.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.
+33% of the dataset is considered for testing.

 ##### Attributes
 1. Number of times pregnant